rbergenl/_Alpha/README.md

 **Congratulations on getting started with a Startup!**

-It is possible to have a Minimum Viable Product already live on **day 1**.
-It might be difficult to begin because you don't know where to start and you haven't decided on a name yet.
-Also you might want to separate business and personal finances.
+It is possible to have a Minimum Viable Product ready on **day 1**.
+In short this means you have a website which points to your native app, has a login for users on the web and for an admin on the web.
+Publishing the apps to the Stores and putting the website live can be done later.
+This means deciding on a name can also be done later.
+It might be difficult to begin because you don't know where to start.
 This guide helps to make the first steps.
-To be clear: you do not need a final name from the beginning and you can have the MVP live without paying a dime.
+To be clear: you do not need a final name from the beginning and you can have an MVP ready without paying a dime.

 1. [Initial Ownership](#1-initial-ownership)
 2. [Initial Setup](#2-initial-setup)